cca/libraries_wagtail/docs/readme.md

 Migrating Elasticsearch versions is easy compared to Postgres because we can rebuild the index from scratch, we don't need to migrate data.
 See [isse #54](https://gitlab.com/california-college-of-the-arts/libraries.cca.edu/-/issues/54) which had more steps because it involved switching to authenticated ES but it's these steps:

 - Update the local k8s cluster's ES version in kubernetes/local/elasticsearch/deployment.yaml for testing
-- Update the `elasticsearch` dependency in Pipfile
+- Update the `elasticsearch` dependency in pyproject.toml
 - Update `WAGTAILSEARCH_BACKENDS` in`libraries/libraries/settings/base.py` to use the new version's backend
 - Run `python manage.py update_index` to rebuild the index
 - Edit the elasticsearch URL in kubernetes/staging.yaml and then kubernetes/production.yaml